Vee85/GIMP_plugins/README.md

   Create an animated gif which switches between two o more images with a blurring dissolvence between them.
 In case more images are provided, the switching is performed passing by an image to the next one, closing the loop with the first image.

 * **make_landmap.py**:
   Generate a regional map.
 Start from an image with a single layer with white background: pop up dialogs appear to guide the user in the process.
-Or continue working on a map partially drawn. _The plug-in is not yet complete: up to now can be used to create a map with coasts, mountains, forests, rivers, towns/cities, roads.
+Or continue working on a map partially drawn.
+Works in GIMP 2.10. _The plug-in is not yet complete: up to now can be used to create a map with coasts, mountains, forests, rivers, towns/cities, roads.
 Future adding: labels._

 * **smudge_all.py**:
   Smudge the full layer or a selection area in randomatic directions, creating a random smudge effect.
 The smudging pressure can be chosen.